Pampas cat: Taxonomy

 Authors of a study published in May 2020 found significant morphological, molecular, geographic, and ecological differences between various Pampas cat populations across South America.
 They propose five species within the Pampas cat species complex, namely L. colocola, L. braccatus, L. garleppi, L. munoai and L. pajeros.
 They consider all five species to be monotypic.
+In 2022, the name L. munoai was stated to be a junior synonym of L. fasciatus, and the proposed species should be called by the latter name.

 Distribution and habitat

 The Pampas cat ranges throughout most of Argentina and Uruguay into the Gran Chaco and Cerrado of Bolivia, Paraguay and Brazil, and north through the Andes mountain chain through Ecuador and possibly marginally into southwestern Colombia.
 It occurs in a wide range of habitats and inhabits elevations between 1800 and 5000 m in páramo, marginally also in puna grassland and locally in dry forest.
 Where its range overlaps with the Andean mountain cat in northwestern Argentina, it occurs at lower elevations on average.
 In central to northwestern Argentina, the Pampas cat is found at elevations below 1240 m in grassland, mesophytic and dry forest, and shrubland.
 In southern Argentina and far southern Chile, it is found in Patagonian steppes and shrubland at altitudes below 1100 m.

 In 2016 it was recorded for the first time in the Sechura Desert and in the dry forest of northwestern Peru.